Does Ceramic Coating Hide Scratches?

 No Abrasive Properties: Unlike polishing compounds, ceramic coating doesn’t have the abrasives needed to level out scratches.

 Surface-Level Application: It bonds to the paint but doesn’t fill or repair damage beneath the surface.
+Ceramic coatings are transparent and do not fill or repair the clear coating, which is where many surface scratches on a car's paint surface reside.

 Purpose: Its main function is to protect against new damage, not to fix existing issues.

-How the Ceramic Coating Protect Your Paint?
+How Does the Ceramic Coating Protect Your Paint?

 Enhanced Hardness and Durability

 Professional Insight: Automotive professionals often emphasize the importance of the increased hardness that ceramic coatings provide.
-The layer formed by a ceramic coating is significantly harder than the vehicle's original paint.

 Chemical Bonding: Unlike waxes or sealants that merely sit on top of the car’s paint, ceramic coatings bond chemically with the paint.
 This bond ensures a durable protective layer that doesn’t wash away or break down easily, providing long-term scratch resistance.